NITCbase/nitcbase.github.io/docs/Design/B+ Tree Layer.md

         - use IndInternal::getEntry() to get the entry
         - use compareAttrs() to compare two structs of type Attribute

-    Update the lChild of the internalEntry following the newly added entry to the rChild of the newly added entry.
+    Update the lChild of the internalEntry immediately following the newly added entry to the rChild of the newly added entry.
     */

     if (blockHeader.numEntries != MAX_KEYS_INTERNAL) {